lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 ![Draft Design](fig3.jpeg#center)

-How do we tell which msg belongs to conversation between which two users?
+How do we tell the conversation of which two users that a msg belongs to?
 How do we know which message to fetch if A opens the chat with different people like C, D ,E. Therefore, we need more information to be stored.
-The conversation information (chat info)-- the message sent to the server belongs to the conversation from which two people.
+The conversation information (chat info) -- the message sent to the server belongs to the conversation of which two people.

 > 📍 **Feature (Conversation):**
 >
 > 1. **Conversation Creation/Deletion**
 > 2. **Mesage Linking to Conversation**

 Now we can support more features.
-With a conversation entity created and stored, we can customise functions that belong to particular conversation.
+With a conversation entity created and stored, we can customise functions that belong to a particular conversation.
 For example, I would love to customise conversation background/mute conversation/prioritise conversation.
-Most Importantly, with the idea of a conversation object. **I could turn a one-on-one conversation into a multiple people chat--A Group Chat**
+Most importantly, with the idea of a conversation entity. **I could turn a one-on-one conversation into a multiple people senaria--A Group Chat**

 ### Group Chat Scenerio